TanWeiYin/Artificial-Intelligence-Project/README.md

 Now that our TrafficSignNet architecture has been implemented, let’s create our Python training script that will be responsible for:

--Loading our training and testing split from the GTSRB dataset -Preprocessing the images
+- Loading our training and testing split from the GTSRB dataset
+- Preprocessing the images
--Training our model
+- Training our model
--Evaluating our model’s accuracy
+- Evaluating our model’s accuracy
--Serializing the model to disk so we can later use it to make predictions on new traffic sign data
+- Serializing the model to disk so we can later use it to make predictions on new traffic sign data

 open up the train.py file in your project directory and add the following code:

--# set the matplotlib backend so figures can be saved in the background -import matplotlib
+- # set the matplotlib backend so figures can be saved in the background
--matplotlib.use("Agg")
+- import matplotlib
+- matplotlib.use("Agg")
--# import the necessary packages
+- # import the necessary packages
--from pyimagesearch.trafficsignnet import TrafficSignNet -from tensorflow.keras.preprocessing.image import ImageDataGenerator -from tensorflow.keras.optimizers import Adam
+- from pyimagesearch.trafficsignnet import TrafficSignNet
+- from tensorflow.keras.preprocessing.image import ImageDataGenerator
+- from tensorflow.keras.optimizers import Adam
--from tensorflow.keras.utils import to_categorical
+- from tensorflow.keras.utils import to_categorical
--from sklearn.metrics import classification_report
+- from sklearn.metrics import classification_report
--from skimage import transform
+- from skimage import transform
--from skimage import exposure
+- from skimage import exposure
--from skimage import io
+- from skimage import io
--import matplotlib.pyplot as plt
+- import matplotlib.pyplot as plt
--import numpy as np
+- import numpy as np
--import argparse
+- import argparse
--import random
+- import random
--import os
+- import os

 define a function to load our data from disk: